department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/recover-from-errors.md

 ### When to use this pattern

-- When a user experiences a critical or recoverable error while interacting with a form, application, or other content on VA.gov.
+- **Critical errors.** Critical errors occur when a user can't complete a task, such as signing in, and may require calling Help Desk in order to resolve.
+A critical error may be the result of user error or system/network outages.
+- **Recoverable errors.** Recoverable errors can be resolved by a user completing required information or correcting a validation error.

 ## Examples